jhenry-github/MLIOT-2024-content/TPs/1-Linear REgression.md

 In the block below, type "this is a test" and press Shift + Enter.

 The system should output a syntax error, as what you typed is not an interpretable Python code.
 Go back to that block, and set its type at the top of the page to Markdown.
 Press Shift Enter.
 This time the text should appear as text, outside of a block.
-THis type of functionality is very useful to anotate around the commands.
+This type of functionality is very useful to anotate around the commands.
 My suggestion: use it extensively!
 In 6 months, you will have no memory of what this notebook was about, or what this or that command was intended to achieve.
 Documenting and taking note extensively will look laborious at first, but you will thank yourself in the future when you will come back to that same notebook.
 Even things that seem obvious (like 'this variable is for XYZ purpose') will be immensely useful, once you will have forgotten the context of the notebook.
 It is easier to skip some notes that you do not need to read (because you remember enough), than stare for hours to a block which purpose you can't figure out anymore.

 Go back to the Hello World block (click inside the block).
 This time, type Option+Enter (or Alt+Enter).
 You should see that the command executes again, but also creates a new empty blcok before your markdown notes.
-In this empty blck, you can insert more notes or run more code without having to move what is below.
+In this empty block, you can insert more notes or run more code without having to move what is below.

 Go back to the Hello World block.
-After the command, add some text after the pound signe, for example:
+After the command, add some text after the pound sign, for example:

 ```shell
 print('hello world') # this is just a test